How To Find Great Motorhomes Under $10,000

 Technically, none of these scenarios have bad outcomes.
 Owning something you may not love gives you the chance to create and find something you do love and will be happy with.

-Renovating a school bus and turning it into a motorhome can be a fun project, good on the budget and last a long time.
+Renovating a school bus and turning it into a motorhome can be a fun project, good on the budget, and last a long time.
+Skoolie.net is a great resource for anyone looking to renovate a school bus into a traveling tiny home.

 School buses steel ribbed framing every 2 1/2 feet down the aisle of the bus, steel chassis and many of them have diesel engines that will run for 500,000 miles or more with no issues.